TeresaWe/DrThesis/experiments/HL/README.txt

 'LocalZuerst' = This condition starts with the local block, followed by the global block.

+Many thanks to Pablo Carra for his help and contribution in programming the experiment.

 ##German explanation of solution for technical issues:

 -globale Antwortstatistiken für den Benutzer werden noch direkt in den Code eingebaut (etwas schmutzig, aber das schnellste, und die genauen daten werden ja sowiseo gespeichert...)